 California remains Standard & Poor’s lowest-rated state.
-But the agency boosted its bond outlook last week, thanks to a decreasing budget deficit that’s more the result of cutbacks and an improving economy than tax increases.
+But the agency boosted its bond outlook last week, thanks to a decreasing that’s more the result of cutbacks and an improving economy than tax increases.

 This wasn’t the only glimmer of hope resulting from California’s budget battles last year -- strange as it is to find good news in a state that is far from getting its spending addiction under control.